Charles Goodyear: Marriage and early career

 However, when he returned to Philadelphia, a creditor had him arrested and imprisoned.
 While there, he tried his first experiments with India rubber.
 The gum was inexpensive then, and by heating it and working it in his hands, he managed to incorporate in it a certain amount of magnesia which produced a white compound that appeared to take away the stickiness.

 He thought he had discovered the secret, and through the kindness of friends was able to improve his invention in New Haven.
 The first thing that he made was shoes, and he used his own house for grinding, calendering and vulcanizing, with the help of his wife and children.
 His compound at this time consisted of India rubber, lampblack, and magnesia, the whole dissolved in turpentine and spread upon the flannel cloth which served as the lining for the shoes.
 It was not long, however, before he discovered that the gum, even treated this way, became sticky.
 His creditors, completely discouraged, decided that he would not be allowed to go further in his research.

 Goodyear, however, had no mind to stop here in his experiments.
-Selling his furniture and placing his family in a quiet boarding place, he went to New York and in an attic, helped by a friendly druggist, continued his experiments.
-His next step was to compound the rubber with magnesia and then boil it in quicklime and water.
+Selling his furniture and placing his family in a quiet boarding place, he went to New York and, helped by a friendly druggist, continued his experiments in an attic.
+His family's situation became so desperate that they were reduced to catching frogs and digging half-frozen potatoes to get by.
+His two sons died while they were still toddlers, aggravating the impact of poverty.
+His wife and children, however, stood by him.

+Goodyear's next step was to compound the rubber with magnesia and then boil it in quicklime and water.
 This appeared to solve the problem.
-At once it was noticed abroad that he had treated India rubber to lose its stickiness, and he received international acclamation.
-He seemed on the high road to success, until one day he noticed that a drop of weak acid, falling on the cloth, neutralized the alkali and immediately caused the rubber to become soft again.
+At once it was noticed abroad that he had treated India Rubber to lose its stickiness, and he received international acclamation.
+He seemed on the high road to success, until, one day, he noticed that a drop of weak acid, falling on the cloth, neutralized the alkali and immediately caused the rubber to become soft again.
 This proved to him that his process was not a successful one.
 He therefore continued experimenting, and after preparing his mixtures in his attic in New York, would walk three miles to a mill in Greenwich Village to try various experiments.